GiorgiKharshiladze/adversarial-games/README.md

-# Adversarial Games - Lab B
-## CS365 - Artificial Intelligence & Machine Learning Class
+## Adversarial Games - Lab B in CS365 - Artificial Intelligence & Machine Learning Class :+1:

 This is a **BREAKTHRU** game written in python, & bottle framework for GUI(Graphical User Interface) in web